just-ai/jaicf-kotlin/channels/jaicp/README.md

     }
 }
 ```
-You also can send audio with **TelephonyReactions.audio** function.
+You also can send an audio with **TelephonyReactions.audio** function.
 Here is the full example:
 ```kotlin
 state("/playAudio") {
     globalActivators {